EXCLUSIVE-Glencore helps Zambia's Mopani Copper Mines pay bills

 "I want to find an investor yesterday, that's the timeline," Kabuswe said.
 "I'm in a hurry."

-Mopani, which is more than 80 years old, with its original smelter built in 1937, needs $300 million to fund an expansion that would unlock the potential to produce 225,000 tonnes of copper annually, Sakanya said.
+Mopani, which is more than 90 years old, with the first mine shaft sunk in 1929 and the original smelter built in 1937, needs $300 million to fund an expansion that would unlock the potential to produce 225,000 tonnes of copper annually, Sakanya said.

 Mopani said it produced 87,618 tonnes of copper cathode in 2021, down from 93,106 tonnes in 2020.